Find free Miami-Dade County public records through county and municipal agencies in a matter of minutes.

 In addition to the FDLE, a person’s criminal history can be found through the following record custodians:

-How To Perform a Background Check in Miami-Dade County (FL)
+How To Run a Background Check in Miami-Dade County FL

 Background checks can provide insight into an individual’s employment, credit, educational and criminal history and can be done for personal or professional purposes.